gnolang/blog/posts/2024-05-21_the-gnome/README.md

 caused the landslide that destroyed the Swiss village of Plurs in 1618 - the villagers had become wealthy from a local gold mine created by the gnomes, who had poured liquid gold down into a vein for the benefit of humans.
 The villagers were corrupted by this newfound prosperity, which greatly offended the Gnomes.

-(Wikipedia on Gnomes).
+In addition, gnomes are not afraid to stand up against greed and evil.
+Some say that gnomes wear the Phrygian cap, which represents Zoroaster, the “three Magi” from the east, or the revolutionary pursuit of liberty.
+Gnomes are also earth dwellers, masons of the rock, and the guardians of the land.

-By combining Swiss folklore and the original description by Paracelsus, we can describe gnomes in the following manner:
+By combining the above descriptions, we can describe gnomes in the following manner:

-・At first, gnomes create timeless value for humanity.
+1. Gnomes create timeless value for humanity.
-・Humanity becomes corrupted through greed and abuses these timeless values.
-・Finally, the gnomes take remedial action.
+2. But since humanity becomes corrupted through greed and abuses these timeless values, gnomes also take remedial action.

-Whether the timeless value is that of an element such as gold, or that of a protocol such as crypto(currencies), gnomes are hardworking alchemists who wish the best for humanity and actively resist corruption and greed as a matter of principle.
-This quality of character is sorely needed in the field of cryptocurrencies and blockchain, where it is so easy to become corrupted by greed and bag-holder syndrome, resulting in stalled innovation and broken promises at best, and the loss of life savings and the death of the wellbeing of entire communities at worse (thus far).
+Whether the timeless value is that of an element such as gold, or that of a blockchain protocol, gnomes are hardworking alchemists who seek the best for humanity and actively resist greed and corruption as a matter of principle.
+This quality of character is greatly needed in the blockchain/web3 field, where it is so easy to become blinded by greed, resulting in stalled innovation, broken promises, sometimes the loss of life savings, and the demise of entire web3 communities.

 Our field of crypto needs more gnomes to create timeless software and protocols for humanity.
 Such technology should be:

-・intuitive (easy to use and understand)
+1. intuitive (easy to use and understand)
-・expressive (for societal infrastructure; finance, social, knowledge)
+2. expressive (for societal infrastructure; finance, social, knowledge)
-・finalized (completed)
+3. finalized (completed)
-・secure (unhackable)
+4. secure (unhackable)
-・scalable (affordable)
+5. scalable (affordable)

-These are timeless values we strive to bring to the world through gno.land.
-In addition, gnomes are not afraid to take a stance against greed and evil.
-Some say that gnomes wear the Phrygian cap, which represents Zoroaster, the “three Magi” from the east, or the revolutionary pursuit of liberty.
-Gnomes are also earth dwellers, masons of the rock, and the guardians of the land.
+This is what we seek to bring to the world through gno.land.

-Gnomes are thus an ideal representation of the builders behind gno.land.
-That’s why the logo had to change.
-We hope you like the new logo, an iconic depiction of the gnome with cap; and hope that the gnomic spirit can help guide us to build a better honest world for all of us.
+Gnomes are thus an excellent representation of the builders behind gno.land.
+We hope you like the new logo – an iconic depiction of the gnome with cap – and hope that the gnomic spirit can help guide us to build a better, more honest world for all of us.

 _- the gnomes of gno.land_